brainsynder-Dev/ServerMaster/README.md

 #### Installation

 1. Grab the latest [release](https://github.com/brainsynder-Dev/ServerMaster/releases)
-2. Put the `ServerMaster.jar` in a folder that you want the server to be run from
+2. Put the `ServerMaster.jar` (or the `ServerMaster.exe`) in a folder that you want the server to be run from
-3. Once you have the `ServerMaster.jar` in the folder, proceed to add any server jars you want to use
+3. Once you have the `ServerMaster` executable in the folder, proceed to add any server jars you want to use
 4. When adding the server jar files, ensure they follow this pattern: `ServerType-MCVersion.jar` (Example: `spigot-1.18.2.jar`)
 5. Run the server at least once `(If the folder was empty)` after it was run, configure all the main settings for the server